 Foreign Language Placement Testing

+If you want to learn a new language and have no experience with the chosen language, you do not need to take a foreign language placement test.
 Students who wish to begin studying a new language should register for a 101 section of the language of their choice.
-No Foreign Language Placement Test is necessary.

 Students who have completed three or more years of study of a foreign language at the high school level have fulfilled the Humanities and Sciences foreign language requirement through the 102 level.
-For more information, please email the College of Humanities & Sciences Office of Student Services.
+Learn more on the College of Humanities and Sciences high school foreign language waiver webpage.